• Skip to primary navigation

 Visit the link mentioned above and enter your email address or phone number associated with your Facebook account.
 It will let you know if your account has also been among the leaked Facebook data of 533 million users, including Mark Zuckerberg.
 It was also revealed that Mark Zuckerberg’s phone number, found in the breach, is on Signal Messenger, suggesting that the co-founder of Facebook has been using Signal as well, possibly for privacy concerns or maybe for just testing purposes.

-Filed Under: Security Tagged With: Facebook
+Filed Under: Security Tagged With: Facebook, how-to

 Related Stories